 Many people are resistant to the idea of paying extra for email hosting - " I'm paying for hosting, why should I pay extra for email? " they say, without realising that their email now might easily be taking up 10-20 times the amount of storage space of their website, and grows daily.
-So it's inevitable that as mail storage increases, so hosting companies will want to charge for it.
+So it's inevitable that as mail storage increases, so hosting companies will want (and need) to charge for it.

 1. Email deliverability - the chances are you will be on a shared hosting package, which means your website and email will be delivered from a server hosting tens, sometimes hundreds, of other domains.
 Spam filters often rely on the 'reputation' of the sending server, and all you need is for one of those other hosting accounts to be compromised, through a website hack, or infected computer, and the server ip address can end up on a blacklist and gain a poor reputation and your email blocked.